NRG-Wardog/Chess-Project-Magshimim/README.md

 This project is a console-based chess game implemented in C++.
 It allows two players to play a full game of chess with rule enforcement, including piece movement validation and checkmate detection.

 ## Features
-- Fully functional chess game with standard rules.
+- Almost fully functional chess game with standard rules only (mate and stalemate are out).
 - Supports all chess pieces: Pawn, Rook, Knight, Bishop, Queen, and King.
 - Move validation for each piece.
 - Check and Checkmate detection.